Sonic the Hedgehog 3: Development

-According to Naka, the team felt that they needed a deeper story to expand the world of Sonic, which "made the project huge"; the levels are triple the size of those in Sonic 2.
+According to Naka, the team wanted a deeper story to expand the Sonic world, which greatly expanded the project size.
+As Sonic was an action game with international appeal, they told the story visually, using in-game cutscenes, instead of text.
+The levels are triple the size of those in Sonic 2.
+Additional bosses, different musical arrangements and graphics were used to distinguish act 1 and 2 of each stage.
 Many elements were conceived during the development of Sonic 2 but deferred to Sonic 3.

 Sonic 3 and Sonic & Knuckles were originally planned as a single game.
-However, time was limited and the manufacturing costs of a 34-megabit cartridge with NVRAM would have been prohibitively expensive.
-Due to the game's scope and the Sega's commitment to the start date of the McDonald's Happy Meal promotion and corresponding TV ad campaign, the team reluctantly split it in half, allowing more time to develop the second part and splitting the cost between two cartridges.
+However, the manufacturing costs of a 34-megabit cartridge with NVRAM would have been prohibitively expensive.
+Due to the game's scope and Sega of America's commitment to launch a major McDonald's Happy Meal promotion in February 1994, the team reluctantly split it in half, allowing more time to develop the second part and splitting the cost between two cartridges.
 The Sonic & Knuckles cartridge's lock-on technology was created, named and implemented so Sonic 3 could be experienced as intended.
+Among other features, it allowed the developers to keep the paths designed for Knuckles in Sonic 3, which were inaccessible on the standalone cartridge.

 Sonic 3 features the debut of Sonic's rival, Knuckles the Echidna.
 Many designs for the character were considered; for the final design, Takashi Yuda chose the kind of animal, and Pamela Kelly chose the name.
 Yuda envisioned him as a supporting character for Sonic, and felt he would make a good playable character.
 Whereas Sonic symbolizes speed, Knuckles symbolizes power, and the emphasis of the character was to break walls.
-His shoe coloration was inspired by Jamaica's flag.
+His shoe coloration was inspired by the flag of Jamaica.
 The original name for the character was "Dreds", referring to his dreadlocks.
 The design was tested with focus groups of American children.
+Knuckles' climbing ability allowed the developers to introduce more vertical gameplay.

 Hector said Sonic 3 had a troubled development.
 He recalled having to prevent the rest of Sega from bothering the team while simultaneously making sure the game would be finished in time.
-Additionally, Hector struggled to balance resources between Sonic 3 and other projects, Naka was sometimes seen as a harsh leader, and STI staff not on the Sonic 3 team became jealous of the priority given to the game.
+Additionally, Hector struggled to balance resources between Sonic 3 and other projects, Naka was sometimes seen as a harsh leader, and American STI staff not on the Sonic 3 team became jealous of the priority given to the game.